beisdog/onlinecv/README.md

 The rest client then can use this xsd to generate javaclasses from this definition.

-This approach is actually used in the [onlinecv-vaadin](https://github.com/beisdog/onlinecv-vaadin.git).
+This approach is actually used in the onlinecv-vaadin project

 You can get the xsd by calling the rest service:  [http://localhost:8888/rest/onlinecv/xsd](http://localhost:8888/rest/onlinecv/xsd).